Sending money abroad online is now easier than ever, but how simple is it really?

 For the vast majority of providers who also charge a margin on the exchange rate, communicating on this second component of the cost of the transfer is usually more complicated.

-Unfortunately, Western Union is no exception.
+Unfortunately, Western Union Online is no exception.
 While they always display the exchange rate as well as the amount received in the local currency, the exchange rate markup is not displayed prominently.
 The information is hidden in one of the numerous footnotes at the bottom of the page, which none of our users read.

 “I can’t say exactly how much I will pay because I don’t see the … actual exchange rate, it only shows your exchange rate, so I don’t know how much it would cost”

 “The transfer fees are actually 0 which is strange, I guess this is because the fees are already taken in, you know… the exchange rate!”

 “It’s nice that there are no transfer fees, but obviously they get their money from the exchange rate difference”

 The fact that a transfer to a bank account in France has zero transfer fees actually makes thing worse in the eyes of many of our users, giving them more uncertainty about how much they actually pay, as 100% of the cost of their transfer is hidden in the exchange rate.

 Putting this information in footnotes satisfies the company’s legal requirements, but it seems rather reminiscent of a paper-form era and not really aligned with the need for more transparency many online users long for.

 Trust as the main competitive advantage of Western Union